 June to August : Generally warm & dry.
 Sea conditions are generally calm.
 Water can be a bit cooler [approx. 20ⒸC to 24ⒸC]

-Breakfast are continental style and served over-looking the ocean and consist of a selection of cereals, yoghurt, fruit-salad, fruit, toast, orange juice & tea or coffee.
+Breakfast are served continental style and consist of a selection of cereals, yoghurt, fruit-salad, fruit, toast, orange juice & tea or coffee.

 Please advise if there are any special diet requirements.